boazbk/crypto/lec_02_computational-security.md

 true but (2) don't know yet how to prove.
 Proving the cipher conjecture will be a great achievement and would in particular settle the P vs NP question, which is arguably *the* fundamental question of computer science.
-That is, the following is known to be a theorem (feel free to ignore it if you don't know the definition of P and NP, though if it piques your curiousity, you can find more about it by reading the first two chapters of my book with Arora):
+That is, the following theorem is known:

+> # {.theorem title="Breaking crypto if P=NP" #PNPcipherthm}
-**Theorem:** If $P=NP$ then there does not exist a computationally secure encryption with efficient $E$ and $D$ and where the message is longer than the key.
+If $P=NP$ then there does not exist a computationally secure encryption with efficient $E$ and $D$ and where the message is longer than the key.

+> # {.proof data-ref="PNPcipherthm"}
-**Proof idea:** If $P=NP$ then whenever we have a loop that searches through some domain to find some string that satisfies a particular property (like the loop in the `Distinguish` subroutine above that searches over all keys) then this loop can be sped up *exponentially* .
+We just sketch the proof, as this is not the focus of this course.
+If $P=NP$ then whenever we have a loop that searches through some domain to find some string that satisfies a particular property (like the loop in the `Distinguish` subroutine above that searches over all keys) then this loop can be sped up *exponentially* .